 Pick Your Favorite Color!

-And then there’s 5 more choices that are better suited for installing on server hardware.
+And then there are 6 more choices that are better suited for installing on server hardware.
 They all have their pluses and minuses.
 Does and don’ts.
 Lovers and haters.
-Chose one, or two, or three, or all 10.
+Choose one software, or two, or three, or all 11 alternatives.

-VM Software Products That Run on a Desktop OS
+Best Virtual Machines That Run on a Desktop OS

 2. Oracle VM VirtualBox is another cool FREE virtual machine software if you’re looking for an alternative to VMware Workstation.
 And it’s an excellent choice for beginners.
-Great for lab testing and running from the desktop, VirtualBox installs on Windows, OS X, Solaris and Linux.
+Great for lab testing and running from the desktop, VirtualBox installs on Windows, OS X, Solaris, and Linux.